 Think about who will be using the tub.
 For instance, a small tub (54-55 inches) may be sufficient for children or shorter individuals, while taller people may need a larger tub (60-72 inches) for a more comfortable experience.

-- Consider: The height of the user is essential.
+- The height of the user is essential.
 If multiple people will be using the tub, ensure it accommodates everyone comfortably.

-- Couples: If you plan on having two people use the tub at the same time, consider a wider and longer option for shared use.
+- If you plan on having two people use the tub at the same time, consider a wider and longer option for shared use.

 3. Evaluate the Water Capacity and Heater Requirements